Denver Broncos: 2026 NFL Draft Preview

 Draft Strategy

 Payton has a history of developing quarterbacks — Drew Brees, now Bo Nix.
 But even Brees needed weapons.
-Expect Denver to prioritize a receiver at #25 to maximize Nix's development.
+Expect Denver to prioritize a receiver in Round 2 to maximize Nix's development.
 The defense can wait.

 Betting Analysis